 Giddy-Up and Yee Haw!
 Experience the closest thing to a real stampede you will find anywhere, right from the comfort of your theater chair.
 From the smells of bacon frying and prairie grass to the final hoof beats, you are sure to enjoy this unique “experience.”

 Folks, here’s your chance to sit around a campfire with none other than Jesse Chisholm.
-Eavesdrop on a campfire conversation in our with a weather-worn Jesse Chisholm – talkin’ trail history and the future with his acquaintance and first-time cowpoke, Tex.
+Eavesdrop on a campfire conversation with a weather-worn Jesse Chisholm – talkin’ trail history and the future with his acquaintance and first-time cowpoke, Tex.

 Toss a rope around a Longhorn steer; ride a bucking bronco; create your own brand or even just sit a spell and watch someone else do those things.
 If you are not careful, you might just learn a thing or two about life on the trail while you do it.
 Some think our chuckwagon can be rude at times, but that may just be the beans talking.